Bokeh or Panel apps¶

 Click ‘Dashboards’ in the menu bar.
 Then click ‘New Dashboard’.

 Fill in a name and optionally a description.

 Select the framework required.
 For our example, we need to change this to bokeh.

 Specify the URL-path to our Bokeh/Panel app, relative to the Jupyter server’s home folder.
 This can be a Python py file, an ipynb notebook, or a folder containing at least a main.py file.

 In our case, sliders.py is the file we need, but it is a few folders deep in the Git repo, so we enter:

 Note that your Dashboard will be accessible by any other JupyterHub user.

 Building the Dashboard¶

 When you click Save, the dashboard will be built automatically.
-This just means that a new named server is created based on your new Dashboard, running the Bokeh/Panel server instead of the regular Jupyter server.
+This just means that a new named server is created based on your new Dashboard, but running the Bokeh server instead of Jupyter.

 Once the Dashboard is built, click the ‘Go to Dashboard’ button to open the dashboard in a new tab.